Five Essential Tips for Getting the Most Out of Your Online Profiles

 If you’ve ever Googled your firm, you’ve probably seen it listed on a number of directories and review websites like Yelp, Super Lawyers, AVVO and others.
 Perhaps some of your information is incomplete or incorrect.
 Or, maybe you expected to see your name, only to discover that your firm wasn’t listed at all.
 These issues aren’t something to be ignored; online profiles on directory websites make up a huge part of your web presence.
 Most of all, they can be the first introduction to your firm for many potential clients.

-According to Above the Law, online profiles are like business cards.
-You would never hand out a card that didn’t include your email address or phone number, so why would you allow potential clients to view online profiles that include inaccurate or missing information?
+According to Above the Law, you would never hand out a card that didn’t include your email address or phone number, so why would you allow potential clients to view online profiles that include inaccurate or missing information?
 It’s critical that you control those profiles and use them as a tool to share the information that you choose.
 Your firm is going to show up online no matter what, so make sure that you claim your online profiles and get the most out of them with these five tips.

 1. Check results on different search engines